Politics and government of Arkansas: U.S. House of Representatives

 Arkansas remains the only former Confederate state that has never sent a Black representative to the U.S. House.

-Gallery of members of U.S. Senate

-Gallery of members of U.S. House of Representatives
+Judiciary

 Arkansas is part of the United States District Court for the Western District of Arkansas and the United States District Court for the Eastern District of Arkansas in the federal judiciary.
-The district's cases are appealed to the St. Loius-based United States Court of Appeals for the Eighth Circuit.
+The district's cases are appealed to the St. Louis-based United States Court of Appeals for the Eighth Circuit.